Nations reopen yet struggle to define ‘a new normal’

 Education is also facing a radical rethink.

 Cambridge became the first university in Britain to cancel all face-to-face lectures for the upcoming school year, saying they will be held virtually and streamed online until summer 2021.
-Other institutions have taken different tacks: the California State University system has announced that most classes will be online for the fall.
+Other institutions have taken different tacks.
 The University of Notre Dame in Indiana will bring students back to campus but redesigned its calendar to start the semester early in August and end before Thanksgiving, along with ordering masks, testing and contact tracing.

-In South Korea, hundreds of thousands of high school seniors had their temperatures checked and used hand sanitizers as they returned Wednesday, many for the first time since late last year after their new term was repeatedly pushed back.
-Students and teachers were required wear masks and some schools installed plastic partitions around desks.
+In South Korea, hundreds of thousands ofhigh school seniors had their temperatures checked and used hand sanitizers as they returned Wednesday, many for the first time since late last year.
+Students and teachers were required wear masks, and some schools installed plastic partitions around desks.

 France is limiting spaces in its primary schools, giving priority to the children of essential workers and those in need.
 Some younger students even go on alternating days, while high schools remain closed.